Towards Disentangling Information Paths with Coded ResNeXt: Introduction

-Initially, in AlexNet \cite{AlexNet}, branches are used to allow ``grouped'' convolutions that could be distributed across multiple GPUs, which at the time had limited memory.
-Nowadays, multi-branch architectures are generally used to distribute the parameters of a block into smaller groups such that each group applies a separate transformation to the input.
-This has proved beneficial compared to keeping all parameters together in a single unique branch per block \cite{ResNeXt}.
-Nevertheless, rare are the cases where each branch of a multi-branch architecture is shown to contribute in a different way to the network performance.
-In most cases, the value of multi-branch architectures is mostly justified by showing an increase in the accuracy of the whole network.
-An example of the former is SKNet \cite{SelectiveKernel_versionOfResNeXt}, where by zooming in and out the input images it was demonstrated that an attention mechanism \cite{attentionInNLP} pays more attention to the branch with the appropriate receptive field size.
-Another interesting idea is related to capsules \cite{Capsules_first,Capsules_EM_routing}, which group neurons into smaller units specialized in recognizing specific visual entities.
+Initially, in AlexNet \cite{AlexNet} two branches were employed to allow the distribution of the model across two GPUs, which at that time had limited memory.
+Nowadays, multi-branch architectures are commonly used for distributing the parameters of a block into branches such that each one applies a separate transformation to the input.
+However, rare are the cases where each branch is shown to contribute in a different way.
+One example is SKNet \cite{SelectiveKernel_versionOfResNeXt}, in which each branch is associated with different receptive field size, and zooming in or out of an input image activates the appropriate branch.
+Nonetheless, the value of multi-branch networks is mostly justified by achieving a higher accuracy.
+Multi-branch blocks are also used for network architecture search, where the block/cell architecture is optimized selecting the number of branches, the operation that each performs, and how they are combined \cite{NAS_1,NAS_5,NAS_2,NAS_4,NAS_3}.
+Still, the focus therein was on improving accuracy.